 How to do content marketing keyword analysis

-Yes, this is a very important question because sometimes it is easy to assume that a particular keyword is related to your topic.
+Yes, this is an important question because sometimes, it is easy to assume that a particular keyword is related to your topic.
 But if people are not on the same page, your content will never rank high.

 Niche-related keywords are a popular business strategy that works well when selecting keywords to target.
 Hence, find niche keywords and terms to target your audience.
 Start with long-tail keywords that you think people might use when looking for your product.